North East Humanists

 North East Humanists have a team of experienced school speakers who have all been trained by Humanists UK.
 We are available to come into schools to lead assemblies, teach lessons, or contribute to interfaith events.
 Online sessions are possible now too.
 We can offer general introductions to Humanism or focus on particular issues.
 To do this, our speakers draw on a rich range of materials provided by Humanists UK, as well as other sources and our own experiences.
 Rest assured that we are not anti-religious.
 We happily work with people of various faiths and we are sensitive to the values and beliefs of pupils, teachers, and other adults.
 We concentrate on our own beliefs without denigrating those held by others, although we are critical of practices which infringe human rights.

-If you want to arrange a speaker, please email us at education@northeast-humanists.org.uk.
+If you want to arrange a speaker, please email us at [email protected].

 Teaching children and young people about Humanism is usually planned as part of the religious education (RE) programme in schools.
 Humanism has been an optional part of RE for over a decade, during which time guidance and support for teaching about it has increased significantly.

-File Size: 411 kb
+File Size: 41 kb

 File Type: docx